Lia-MC/Lia-MC/README.md

 ## Hi there 👋
-I'm Lia (she/her), a first year Engineering student.
+I'm Lia (she/her), a second year Engineering student.
  <br>
  ❕ I'm interested in neural networks, computer vision, and applications of programming in robotics.
  <br>